verveschool/versel/content/book/chapters/after-the-yes.md

 It has to exceed what they expected.

 You answer emails fast.
-You are organized.
-You are professional.
-You are helpful.
+You're organized.
+You're professional.
+You're helpful.

 Every interaction confirms that they made the right decision.

 Staying connected.

-After they start, you do not go dark.
+After they start, you don't go dark.

 You check in.
-You ask how it is going.
+You ask how it's going.
 You offer help.
 You remove obstacles.

 You stay present.
-They are going to hit moments where they second guess themselves or get frustrated or want to quit.
+They're going to hit moments where they second guess themselves or they get frustrated or they want to quit.

-If you are there, they will push through.
+If you're there, they'll push through.

 Leveraging the success.